k2workflow/Microsoft-Teams-Connector/README.md

  Create a new app in Azure by browsing to **Azure Active Directory > App registrations**.
 Give it a name like **K2 for Microsoft Teams**.
 Once you have the app created, make a note of its Application ID.
 This is the app's client ID that you'll use when you create the OAuth resource in K2.

+ Configure the Redirect URI for your app to match your K2 token endpoing, such as https://{KUID}.onk2.com/Identity/token/oauth/2.
+You can find your KUID by browsing to your vanity URL and adding **/autodiscover/autodiscover** onto the end of the URL.
+You can find your KUID in the resulting page.

  Also, you need to create a secret.
 Click Certificates & secrets and then click **New client secret**.
 Once you create the secret, make a note of it as you'll also need to add this to your OAuth Resource.

  Next, configure permissions by clicking **API permissions**.
 Permissions allow K2 to act on behalf of users.
 There are **Application** and **Delegated** permissions available in Azure.
 It's safest to grant both types to the app where specified.
 Click the **Add a permission** button and find the following Microsoft Graph permissions to add (search usually works best once you click Microsoft Graph):